 Most work permits in Thailand are for the length of the contact.
 Most employment contracts in Thailand tend to be for 12 months only.
 It can however be longer and your work permit can be for as long as the contract will be.
-You might have a contract for 18 months so the work permit will be for 18 months.
-Note that you Thai visa will also be extended with your work permit so it means a visit to the Labour Department as well as Thai immigration.
+You might have a contract for 18 months so the permit will be for 18 months.
+Note that your Thai visa will also be extended with your permit so it means a visit to the Labour Department as well as Thai immigration.

-- 500 Baht/Book = Substitute of a permit
+500 Baht/Book = Substitute of a permit

-- 1,000 Baht/time = Permission to change or add job description.
+1,000 Baht/time = Permission to change or add job description.

 3,000 Baht/time = Permission to remove or add an employer

 1,000 Baht/time = Permission to change or add the locality or place of work

-- 150 Baht/time = Permission to change or add conditions
+150 Baht/time = Permission to change or add conditions

-As an example you have a work permit to teach in Thailand.
+As an example, you have a work permit to teach in Thailand.
 You work for ABC school in Bangkok.
 You have a part-time job on weekends at AB Language School in Minburi.
 The work permit does not cover the language school.
 You don’t need two work permits but can add an employer and add an address to the permit.

-The information contained in our website is for general information purposes only and does not constitute legal advices.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.